-Popular interest in this ancient discipline concerns mostly architecture and home furnishing, which allow more professional applications, but we need to deepen our analysis into rediscovering Feng Shui.
+Popular interest in this ancient discipline concerns mostly architecture and home furnishing, which allow more professional applications, but we should need to deepen our analysis into rediscovering Feng Shui.

 Feng Shui has its origins at the dawn of Chinese civilization, when science was one thing with Knowledge and concerned the Whole.